8989denis/8989denis/README.md

 - 👋 Hi, I’m Denis Rudolf Damian Kontek (denis82)
 - 👀 I’m interested in C/C++ and Javascript
 - 🌱 I’m currently learning In Technical School
-- 💞️ I’m looking to collaborate on with nothing
+- 💞️ I’m looking to collaborate on with NOTHING
 - 📫 How to reach me ?
 When writing there —> https://www.linkedin.com/in/denis-kontek-877477186/

 <!---